thermalogic/SEUIF97/README.md

 * $(p,x), (t,x),(h,x),(s,x)$
 * $(h,s)$

-The type of property functions are provided in the package
+> **Note:** Only linearly related thermodynamic properties are calculable in the wet steam region.

 ```c
   ??(in1,in2,o_id)